Need help? Chat now!

 Creating and maintaining a site today is much easier than it was in the past.
 But there's still plenty that can go wrong.
 And we aren't just talking about security breaches, which are unfortunately becoming all too common.
-A simple update to the platform your site is built on or the theme/design it uses could cause unforeseen problems.
+A simple update to your site's platform is built on, or the theme/design it uses could cause unforeseen problems.
 Or an employee could accidentally delete an important file.

-One of the main things that your hosting plan should include is the ability to make backups of your site.
+One of the main things that your hosting plan should include is making backups of your site.
 Yes, plural.
 Backups.
 They aren't as hard to do as you might think.
-Especially if you're using a user friendly admin panel like cPanel.
-And they should be done regularly and kept in at least a couple different locations.
+Especially if you're using a user-friendly admin panel like cPanel, they should be done regularly and kept in at least a couple of different locations.

-If you're using WordPress like many people do, there are lots of ways to get a backup of your site.
+If you're using WordPress, as many people do, there are many ways to get a backup of your site.
 The one you choose depends on how detailed and deep you need the backup to be and your budget.
 Our guide to popular WordPress backup plugins shows you just some of the options that are out there.

 If you want to do a full backup of everything and have cPanel, it's not that hard either.
 You have to know where to look and what to expect.
 Keep in mind that a complete cPanel backup isn't instant, so don't wait until you feel trouble is lurking before you decide to do it.